Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

 5. If necessary, change the posting date in the *Posting date* field.
 By default, the first day of the new fiscal year is preselected.

-6. Select the appropriate option(s) in the *Cost accounting* field if you also want to carry forward cost centers, cost units or inactive cost centers/units.
+6. Select the appropriate option(s) in the *Cost accounting* field if you also want to carry forward cost centers, cost objects or inactive cost centers/units.

 7. Select the *Delete old balances carried forward from selected FY* checkbox if necessary.